nathannguyen13/DS-2002-Data-Project-1/README.md

 ```

 ### Step 2 — Download the dataset
-Download the CSV files from Kaggle and place them in the same folder as the notebook:
+Download the CSV files from Kaggle and place them in the same folder as the Project 1.ipynb:
 https://www.kaggle.com/datasets/carogonzalezgaltier/medical-appointment-scheduling-system

 Required files: